 A key difference between accounting for for-profit versus churches is the concept of fund accounting.
-Fund accounting stems from the key difference between churches and businesses – it focuses on accountability and stewardship instead than profitability.
-For-profit entities have a general ledger (or a single self-balancing account) and churches have multiple general ledgers.
-These general ledgers go by ‘funds.’
-Funds let organizations separate resources into different accounts to identify those resources’ uses as well as where they came from.
+Fund accounting stems from the key difference between churches and businesses.
+It focuses on accountability and stewardship instead than profitability.
+For-profit entities have a general ledger (or a single self-balancing account), and churches have multiple general ledgers.
+These general ledgers go by “funds.”
+Funds let organizations separate resources into different accounts to identify the uses of those resources as well as where they came from.
 Since churches are tax-exempt, they have to keep detailed records while bookkeeping.

 But what do funds look like?
-They can include (1) unrestricted, temporarily restricted, and permanently restricted net assets, (2) designated funds, (3) grants, (4) departments, (5) campaigns, (6) etc.
+They can include (1) unrestricted, temporarily restricted, and permanently restricted net assets, (2) designated funds, (3) ministries, (4) departments, (5) campaigns, (6) etc.

 Church Accounting Best Practices

-Here is a list of best practices for managing your church’s books, which will your finances.
+Here is a list of best practices for managing your church’s books, which will help demonstrate accountability and protect your finances.
 In addition, be sure to read up on the IRS’s latest rules and regulations to supplement these best practices.

 1. Spread Out Your Financial Duties

 Nobody expects to be a victim of fraud.
-Nine times out of ten people can trust those in their organization, but you still want to implement safety measures just in case.
+Nine times out of 10, people can trust those in their organization, but you still want to implement safety measures just in case.
 Start by assigning financial responsibilities to multiple people.
 This creates a layer of accountability among employees.
-If you notice someone regularly completing tasks assigned to another employee, and then discrepancies come about in the numbers, look into it.
+If you notice someone regularly completing tasks assigned to another employee, and there are discrepancies in the numbers, look into it.

 2. Implement A Code Of Ethics